-The plan has four (4) cost-sharing tiers
+The plan has five (5) cost-sharing tiers

-Every drug on the plan's Drug List is in one of four cost-sharing tiers.
+Every drug on the plan's Drug List is in one of five cost-sharing tiers.
 In general, the higher the cost-sharing tier number, the higher your cost for the drug:

-- Tier 1 includes generic drugs and is the lowest tier. - Tier 2 includes preferred drugs. - Tier 3 includes non-preferred drugs. - Tier 4 includes specialty drugs and is the highest tier.
+- Tier 1 includes preferred generic drugs and is the lowest tier. - Tier 2 includes non-preferred generic drugs. - Tier 3 includes preferred brand drugs. - Tier 4 includes non-preferred brand drugs. - Tier 5 includes specialty drugs and is the highest tier.